mathurin186/CKS-Study-Guide/README.md

 Seccomp
-Used to white list syscalls
+Used to white list or block all syscalls
 Default profile location: /var/lib/kubelet/seccomp/profiles/